prmawyer/crapi/docs/setup.md

     ```
     git clone [REPOSITORY-URL]
     ```
 2. Install the helm chart

+    Inorder to add persistent volume and configure the hostPath (To manually mount the data to a specific location), Update values-pv.yaml and use it to install helm charts.
+    ```
+    cd deploy/helm

+    helm install --namespace crapi crapi . --values values-pv.yaml
+    ```
+    Otherwise install the helm chart normally.
     ```
     cd deploy/helm

     helm install --namespace crapi crapi . --values values.yaml
     ```

 3. If using minikube, create a tunnel to initialize the LoadBalancers
     ```
     minikube tunnel --alsologtostderr